lbhm/dataset-scrapers/docs/croissant_extension.md

   - 1 point for having tags.
   - 1 point for having at least one file description.
   - 1 point for having at least one column description.
-  - after collecting the points, we divide by the total achievable points (6).
+  - After collecting all points, we normalize the score by dividing by the number of achievable points (6).